amitofsk/dandy/docs/Dandy.md

 To generate a nonzero magnetic field, put a small refrigerator magnet near the sensor.
 Try to get the magnet within a few millimeters of the integrated circuit chip at the top of the sensor.

-This [MicroPython i2c tutorial](https://www.digikey.com/en/maker/projects/raspberry-pi-pico-rp2040-i2c-example-with-micropython-and-cc/47d0c922b79342779cdbd4b37b7eb7e2) and this [MicroPython PSoC page](https://github.com/Infineon/micropython/blob/ports-psoc6-ifx/docs/psoc6/quickref.rst) were used as references.
+This [MicroPython I2C tutorial](https://www.digikey.com/en/maker/projects/raspberry-pi-pico-rp2040-i2c-example-with-micropython-and-cc/47d0c922b79342779cdbd4b37b7eb7e2) and this [MicroPython PSoC6 page](https://github.com/Infineon/micropython/blob/ports-psoc6-ifx/docs/psoc6/quickref.rst) were used as references.

 (See file src/microcontr/magnetPSoC.py)